Air Quality Conformity

 Transportation conformity (“conformity”) is a way to ensure that federal funding and approval goes to those transportation activities that are consistent with air quality goals.

-Conformity applies to transportation plans, transportation improvement programs (TIPs), and projects funded or approved by the Federal Highway Administration (FHWA) or the Federal Transit Administration (FTA) in areas that do not meet or previously have not met air quality standards for ozone, carbon monoxide, particulate matter, or nitrogen dioxide.
+Conformity applies to transportation plans, transportation improvement programs (TIPs), and projects funded or approved by the Federal Highway Administration (FHWA) or the Federal Transit Administration (FTA) in areas that do not meet, or previously have not met, air quality standards for ozone, carbon monoxide, particulate matter, or nitrogen dioxide.

 These areas are known as “nonattainment areas” or “maintenance areas,” respectively.
 Regulations governing transportation conformity are found in Title 40 of the Code of Federal Regulations (40 CFR Parts 51 and 93).

-Fredericksburg, Virginia 8-Hour Ozone Maintenance Area Transportation Conformity Analysis
+Report: Fredericksburg, Virginia 8-Hour Ozone Maintenance Area Transportation Conformity Analysis

-In compliance with the federal transportation conformity rule (40 CFR Parts 51 and 93) and the corresponding state conformity regulation (9 VAC 5-151), this report presents the air quality conformity assessment for the constrained 2045Long Range Transportation Plan (LRTP) and Fiscal Year (FY) 2018-2021 Transportation Improvement Program (TIP) developed by the Fredericksburg Area Metropolitan Planning Organization.
+In compliance with the federal transportation conformity rule (40 CFR Parts 51 and 93) and the corresponding state conformity regulation (9 VAC 5-151), this report presents the air quality conformity assessment for the constrained 2045 Long Range Transportation Plan (LRTP) and Fiscal Year (FY) 2018-2021 Transportation Improvement Program (TIP) developed by the Fredericksburg Area Metropolitan Planning Organization.

 The conformity demonstration applies to the Fredericksburg, Virginia region, which was re-designated to attainment for the 8-hour ozone national ambient air quality standard (70 FR 76165, effective January 23, 2006).
-The maintenance are includes Stafford County, Spotsylvania County and the City of Fredericksburg.
+The maintenance area includes Stafford County, Spotsylvania County and the City of Fredericksburg.